Sean Robertson

-Sean Dominic Robertson (born 6 June 2001) is a professional footballer who plays as a midfielder.
+Sean Dominic Robertson (born 6 June 2001) is a professional footballer who plays as a midfielder NIFL Premiership club Cliftonville.

 Career

 Robertson started his career in the Academy at Crystal Palace, and had trials with Sheffield United and Derby County.

 Forest Green Rovers

 In August 2022, he signed for Forest Green Rovers, with head coach Ian Burchnall noting the youngster's versatility.
 He made his professional debut on 6 August 2022, coming on as a 61st-minute substitute for Kyle McAllister in a 2–1 defeat to Ipswich Town at The New Lawn, before joining Crewe Alexandra on loan in January 2023 until the end of the season.
 Robertson was sent off in his third Crewe appearance, in a 2–2 draw at Crawley Town on 11 February 2023.

 Following back-to-back relegations, Robertson was released at the end of the 2023–24 season.

 Derry City

 On 23 August 2024, Robertson signed for League of Ireland Premier Division club Derry City.